dra11y/envuscate/README.md

-`envuscate` primarily provides the exported `envuscate!()` and `envuscate_unchecked!()`, macros, which each take a literal text as input, encrypt it at buildtime, and generate an in-place decrypter which is evaluated to the plaintext `&'static str` at runtime.
+`envuscate` primarily provides the exported `envuscate!()` and `envuscate_unchecked!()`, macros, which each take an environment variable name as input, expect and encrypt its value at buildtime, and generate an in-place decrypter which is evaluated to the plaintext `&'static str` at runtime.

-By default, these macros will encrypt literal strings with the [`chacha20poly1305`] implementation and embed the key inside the binary.
+By default, these macros will encrypt env strings with the [`chacha20poly1305`] implementation and embed the key inside the binary.

 #### Runtime-provided decryption